msjoelin/swehockey_scraper/README.md

 # swehockey_scraper
 This package can be used to collect data with web scraping from the page stats.swehockey.se.
-This is the website where the Swedish Icehockey Federation stores all data.
+This is the website where the Swedish Icehockey Federation stores match statistics.

 This package is only for personal usage.

+I try to update this package in case something is changing.
+Any changes to the homepage structure means likely that functions needs to get updated as well.
+If you find something, please get in touch so that we can fix it.

 ## Getting started
 Package can be installed with pip